Building inspection process

 Inspection requests received before 3 p.m. on a workday can be scheduled for inspection the following workday.

 Approved plans must be on-site.
 It is the responsibility of the applicant and contractor to have the approved plans on the job site and to make inspection requests at the appropriate time and after any required approvals - such as plumbing and electrical inspections - have been completed.
+Failure to provide these documents can result in no inspection and may incur a re-inspection fee.

 How to contact a building inspector